Constraints on Metastable Dark Energy Decaying into Dark Matter: Bubble Nucleation

-In a successful first-order phase transition most of the bubbles are nucleated and collide in a time interval comparable to or shorter than the Hubble time.
-Those are the so-called fast transition, in which the nucleation rate is comparable to the expansion rate of the Universe~\cite{GUTH1983321, PhysRevD.46.2384}.
-After bubbles collide, in the successful cases, the distribution of energy in the Universe becomes homogeneous as the relevant bubbles are sub-horizon sized when they collide.
-In the slow transitions, those in which the nucleation rate is much smaller then the expansion rate of the Universe, which we will show to be the case of the MDE model considered here, rare and very large bubbles are nucleated in a cosmological time.
-These bubbles can grow to astrophysical sizes and their dynamics covers a much longer period of time.
-After such bubble is nucleated, it soon starts expanding at the speed of light~\cite{Coleman:1977py, Callan:1977pt}.
-For a bubble that emerges at a point $(t_B,\Vec{x}_0)$ with a very small radius, at a later time $t$ its radius will be given by,
+In a successful first-order phase transition, most of the bubbles are nucleated and collide in a time interval comparable to or shorter than the Hubble time.
+This is the so-called fast transition, in~which the nucleation rate is comparable to the expansion rate of the Universe~\cite{GUTH1983321, PhysRevD.46.2384}.
+After~bubbles collide, in~successful cases, the~distribution of energy in the Universe becomes homogeneous as the relevant bubbles are sub-horizon sized when they collide.
+In~the slow transitions, the nucleation rate is much smaller than the expansion rate of the Universe.
+We will show that in the case of the MDE model considered here, rare and very large bubbles are nucleated in a cosmological time.
+These bubbles can grow to astrophysical sizes and their dynamics cover a much longer period of time.
+After~such a bubble is nucleated, it soon starts expanding at the speed of light~\cite{Coleman:1977py, Callan:1977pt}.
+For~a bubble that emerges at a point $(t_B,\Vec{x}_0)$ with a very small radius, at~a later time $t$ its radius will be given by Evaluating the integral above gives us the result $r(t,t_{B})=H^{-1}(\textrm{e}^{-H t_{B}}-\textrm{e}^{-H t})$.
+We can see that the bubble radius will asymptotically assume the finite value